BA, MA, MPhil (Clinical Psychology)

-After her professional training in Clinical Psychology in 2001 at the National Institute of Mental Health and Neurosciences (NIMHANS) in India she has worked in the NHS in the UK for over a decade.
-Malika then co-founded Tara Clinic in Kerala, India where she continued her clinical work and led the successful seminar series, ‘Psychoanalysis in the Consulting Room’.
-Malika’s experience in the field spans over two decades.
+After her professional training in Clinical Psychology in 2001 at the National Institute of Mental Health and Neurosciences (NIMHANS) in India, Malika worked in the NHS for over a decade.
+During this period she completed the 4 year Interdisciplinary training in adult psychotherapy (M1) at the Tavistock.
+She then co-founded Tara Clinic in Kerala, India where she continued her clinical work and teaching, leading the successful seminar series, ‘Psychoanalysis in the Consulting Room’.

-Currently in private practice in Melbourne, she is registered with AHPRA and continues to provide supervision and training in addition to clinical work.
+Currently in private practice in Melbourne, she continues to provide supervision and training in addition to clinical work.

 Malika provides consultations to individuals, couples and families.
 Her specialty is longer term psychoanalytic psychotherapy, usually carried out over multiple sessions each week.

 To get in touch, please use the form here.
 This is not for emergencies, replies may take up to five working days.

 Psychotherapy primarily allows for exploration and working through of difficulties in life and relationships.